Things to read

 Safeguarding children and young people

 Social workers aim to meet the needs that arise from a child or young person’s disability and to support their family.
 It is not an indication that they think the child/young person is not being looked after properly.
-However, if they have any concerns or believe a child may be at risk of harm, neglect or abuse, they will follow Brent's safeguarding and child protection procedures.
+However, if they have concerns, or believe a child may be at risk of harm, neglect or abuse, they will follow Brent's safeguarding and child protection procedures.
+If you are worried about the welfare of someone aged 18 or over, there is guidance on how to report it.